 A. A synchronized text track (e.g. open or closed captions) is provided with all video content.
-N/A Additional Information: B. A transcript is provided with all audio content.
-N/A Additional Information: C. Audio/video content is delivered via a media player that is compatible with assistive technology.
+N/A Additional Information: No multimedia content found.
+B. A transcript is provided with all audio content.
+N/A Additional Information: No multimedia content found.
+C. Audio/video content is delivered via a media player that is compatible with assistive N/A technology.
 This includes support for all criteria listed in Section 15 below.
-N/A Additional Information:
+Additional Information: No multimedia content found.